open/close all folders

 - Cute Clumsy Girl: If there's one thing Xiao Pai is good at, is being adorable and tripping at every opportunity.

-- Glass Cannon: Has an amazing strength stat due to her choice of weapon, but her HP and defense...aren't so great.
+- Glass Cannon: Has an amazing strength stat and high critical rate due to her specialisation in axe/hammer-type weapons, but her HP and defense leave much to be desired.

 - Gray Eyes: Going with the older meaning of the trope, for innocence.